This section introduces you to staking principles and running your validating node.

 - Economics in Sharded Blockchain to know more about the incentives structure of NEAR.

-- Sharding Design: Nightshade to gain a more detailed understanding of our consensus mechanism.
+- Sharding Design: Nightshade to gain a more detailed understanding of the consensus mechanism.

-If anything is unclear or you get stuck, please head over to our official chat on Slack in the channels
+If anything is unclear or you get stuck, please head over to our official chat on Discord, and join the validators section.